IBM/db2developerextension-about/docs/the-basics/creating-a-database-connection.md

 **1. Enable and update WSL2**

    a.
-Open Windows PowerShell as Administrator.
+Open Windows PowerShell as administrator.

    b.
 (Optional) Download and install WSL2 kernel update only if WSL is not installed: